zahranyousuff/osticket/README.md

   Once we are connected to the session we will go back to the browser to finish setting everything up.
 Under the Database Settings in the browser the username will be root and the password will be Password1.

   We will now create a new database within HeidiSQL.
-In Heidi right click on the left side where is says "Unnamed", select "create new", and then select "database".
+In Heidi, right-click on the left side where it says "Unnamed", select "Create new", and then select "Database".
 Name the new database osTicket.
 Once we have the new database setup go back to the osTicket browser and under MySQL Database type in osTicket.

 <p>
 <img src="https://imgur.com/0rG1AJm.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  The last step is to do some clean up.
+  The last step is to do some cleanup.
 We will want to delete the setup folder in our system.
   -Delete: C:\inetpub\wwwroot\osTicket\setup
   Only delete the setup folder and nothing else.